Status

 Democrats have held a majority on the NLRB since August 2021.
 Together, the Democrat-led NLRB and General Counsel Abruzzo have advanced radical changes to federal labor law and overturned many of the commonsense policies adopted during the Trump administration.

 Now, President Biden is attempting to extend NLRB Chair Lauren McFerran’s tenure on the Board by nominating her for another five-year term before her current term expires in December 2024.
 Disappointingly, Democratic senators on the Health, Education, Labor and Pensions Committee forced McFerran’s nomination through the committee on Aug.
 1 without a hearing or the support of any Republican senators on the HELP Committee.
 If McFerran is successfully confirmed by the Senate, there will be a Democratic majority on the Board through August 2026, regardless of who wins the presidency in 2024.
-The Senate is expected to vote on McFerran’s renomination in September 2024.
+The Senate is expected to vote on McFerran’s renomination before the 118th Congress ends in January 2025.

 Decisions